sagivo/readme/oneonone.md

 - I booked us a room but we can also take a walk, go outside or find a couch - up to you!
 If we're doing it over a VC, please make sure I can see you.
 It's important to have "face-to-face" time.

 - Please come on time.
-We only have 30 so let's use all of it.
+We only have 30 minutes so let's use all of it.
 If you're more than 5 min late I would expect you to let me know in advance.

 I'm looking forward to getting to know you better each week,